How Much Snow Is Dangerous To Drive

 How Much Snow Is Dangerous To Drive: 3 Risk Factors

-From years behind the wheel during winter weather events, I’ve learned that damages aren’t always about accumulations.
+From years behind the wheel during winter weather events, I’ve learned that damages are not always about accumulations.
 If the road temperature is below freezing, even light snow can be dangerous.
 When snow falls, cars compress it into slippery layers, making it difficult to apply the brakes and causing the car’s grip to vanish.
 This creates a situation where what seemed like a simple task suddenly becomes very difficult and dangerous.

 Risks of Vehicle Breakdown